aheil/hhn-devops/labs/01_processes/wiplimit.md

 Tasks:
 * Question 1: What would be the optimum WiP-Limit per station to achieve a maximum throughput in your pipeline?
 * Question 2: What cycle time will result from your WiP limit chosen?
+* Question 3: How would you interpret these results.
+Briefly explain your observation.